wrh2/sputnik/Phase1/Test_Plan/Test_Plan_Sputnik_Capstone.md

 ### Component Tests

+Component Tests will test the different basic components on the board.
+These are usually small simple tests that ensure the board is working properly before attempting any tests for funtionality of the C3 modules.
+Some examples of these tests are power, crystal oscillations, and environmental testing.

 #### Crystal Test

-Use oscilloscope to see if running at correct frequency as programmed.
+Use the oscilloscope to see if the crystal on board is receiving power and running at correct frequency as programmed.

                           |                              |
 ------------------------- | ---------------------------- |